changsongyang/windows-activation/kms38.md

 ## How does it work?

+> [!TIP]
--   In a genuine [KMS](https://docs.microsoft.com/en-us/previous-versions/tn-archive/ee939272(v=technet.10)?redirectedfrom=MSDN#kms-overview) activation environment, activation lasts a maximum of up to 180 days.
+> In a genuine [KMS](https://docs.microsoft.com/en-us/previous-versions/tn-archive/ee939272(v=technet.10)?redirectedfrom=MSDN#kms-overview) activation environment, activation lasts a maximum of up to 180 days.
 This is done using a valid license and server setup.
--   In the Windows major upgrade process, the system uses `gatherosstate.exe` to carry over the remaining KMS activation period.
+> In the Windows major upgrade process, the system uses `gatherosstate.exe` to carry over the remaining KMS activation period.
 It does this by creating a ticket that can be used offline.
+>
--   The trick is that we can fool the `gatherosstate.exe` about the remaining KMS activation period and manually put the desired period maximum up to January 19, 2038, 03:14:07 UTC.
+> The trick is that we can fool the `gatherosstate.exe` about the remaining KMS activation period and manually put the desired period maximum up to January 19, 2038, 03:14:07 UTC.
+>
--   Why is it limited to the year 2038?
+> **Why is it limited to the year 2038?**
-    This is due to the [Y2K38 problem](https://en.wikipedia.org/wiki/Year_2038_problem).
+> This is due to the [Y2K38 problem](https://en.wikipedia.org/wiki/Year_2038_problem).
 This date (19 January 2038, 03:14:07 UTC) is the maximum value that can fit into a signed 32 bit integer.
+>
--   How can we convince the gatherosstate.exe?
+> **How can we convince the gatherosstate.exe?**
-    There are two methods for it.
+>  - There are two methods for it.
-    **1-** Place a [custom slc.dll](https://github.com/asdcorp/Integrated_Patcher_3) file beside gatherosstate.exe:
+>     - **1-** Place a [custom slc.dll](https://github.com/asdcorp/Integrated_Patcher_3) file beside gatherosstate.exe:
-    gatherosstate.exe uses the system's `C:\Windows\System32\slc.dll` file to gather the system's info.
+>         gatherosstate.exe uses the system's `C:\Windows\System32\slc.dll` file to gather the system's info.
 If we place a custom slc.dll file beside gatherosstate.exe   which can send the rubbish data to it, then it will simply accept it and generate a valid ticket allowing activation up to January 19, 2038, 03:14:07 UTC.
-    **2-** [Modify](https://github.com/asdcorp/GamersOsState) the gatherosstate.exe file itself so that it doesn't check the system's activation status and we can put the activation period as we wish.
+>     - **2-** [Modify](https://github.com/asdcorp/GamersOsState) the gatherosstate.exe file itself so that it doesn't check the system's activation status and we can put the activation period as we wish.

--   **Notes:**
+> [!NOTE]
-    -   To be clear, we are **not modifying/patching any on-board system file** to get the ticket.
-Gatherosstate.exe is a part of the ISO file and not available in C drive system files.
+> **To be clear**, we are **not modifying/patching any on-board system file** to get the ticket.
+> Gatherosstate.exe is a part of the ISO file and not available in C drive system files.
 The system's slc.dll file is not touched; instead, we use custom slc.dll only for a brief moment of ticket generation.
-    -   Latest MAS doesn't use any of these methods; instead, it uses ready-to-use Universal Tickets (check below for manual activation info).
+>  - Latest MAS doesn't use any of these methods; instead, it uses ready-to-use Universal Tickets (check below for manual activation info).

-**Q:** Can Microsoft block this kind of activation?
+>     - **Q:** Can Microsoft block this kind of activation?
-**A:** Not directly.
+>     - **A:** Not directly.
 They could only update Clipup to allow for a maximum activation period of 180 days.
 Not much besides that can be done on their part.
 The tickets are not sent to Microsoft at all, so they can't block them or take action directly.

 <br><br>